 Vietnam Railways offer train service between Ho Chi Minh City (HCMC) and points in the far north.
 Slower at times but safer and more room than going via bus.
 Figure on 36 hours to travel from Ho Chi Minh City (HCMC) to Hanoi.
 Sleeper cars available and they do the job.

 This is an affordable way to get around the country (if you aren’t pressed for time).
 By the time you factor in late flights (which Vietnamese airlines specialize in) and all the rest of the flying experience, the rail option seems even better.
-For more specifics than I should ever hope to write, here is a great resource on train travel throughout Vietnam.

 Other Countries to Visit from Vietnam via Land